Serving patients from Los Gatos, San Jose, Saratoga and the surrounding areas

 - Safe for patients with diabetes, hemophilia, and those taking blood-thinning medications

 If you suffer from periodontal disease, understand there is still a chance to save your teeth!
 To schedule your next visit, contact Dr. Lippi’s office today.
-We welcome patients from Campbell, Los Gatos, San Jose, and Saratoga, California.
+We welcome patients from Los Gatos, San Jose, Saratoga and the surrounding areas.